 Buoy Health, a healthcare company based in Boston, Massachusetts, uses AI technology in the form of chatbots that listen to the symptoms and direct the patient to the treatment accordingly.

-Entilic based in San Francisco, California, that has been entitled as the 5th smartest artificial intelligence company in the world, that performs diagnosis on its deep learning platform to analyze the medical data including radiology images, blood test reports, patients’ data, etc. to provide the doctors, a deep insight into the patients’ illnesses.
+Entilic based in San Francisco, California, that has been entitled as the 5th smartest artificial intelligence company in the world, performs diagnosis on its deep learning platform to analyze the medical data including radiology images, blood test reports, patients’ data, etc. to provide the doctors, a deep insight into the patients’ illnesses.

-Another company, Zebra Medical Vision based in Shefayim, Israel provides real-time assistance to radiologists by getting them with automatically analyzed imaging scans, which are considered to conclude the diagnosis
+Another company, Zebra Medical Vision based in Shefayim, Israel provides real-time assistance to radiologists by getting them with automatically analyzed imaging scans, which are considered to conclude the diagnosis.

 In Cancer Detection